BetterBetting Achieves Market Cap of $232.69 Million (BETR)

 Buying and Selling BetterBetting

-It is usually not currently possible to purchase alternative cryptocurrencies such as BetterBetting directly using U.S. dollars.
-Investors seeking to trade BetterBetting should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as BetterBetting directly using US dollars.
+Investors seeking to acquire BetterBetting should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BetterBetting using one of the aforementioned exchanges.

 Receive News & Updates for BetterBetting Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BetterBetting and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.